Exploring the Transactional Model of Communication: Understanding the Dynamic Interaction

 Examples of Simultaneous Communication in Everyday Conversations

-Let us have an overview of the different forms of communication we have with our friends, family, business or office colleagues on a day-to-day basis.
+Let us have an overview into the different forms of communication we have with our friends, family, business or office colleagues on a day-to-day basis.
 Helping you get a run-down into the same:

 1. Face-to-Face Conversation